First UK poll after Juncker battle shows rising support for EU exit

 The polling for the Mail on Sunday by Survation, which was conducted among 1,000 adults on Friday, the same day as Cameron lost the Juncker vote, also showed that 30 percent of people felt Juncker's nomination made it more likely they would vote to leave the bloc if given the chance, while only 13 percent of Britons said they backed Juncker for the job.

 The poll contrasted with one conducted by YouGov earlier this month which showed support for Britain staying in the EU at 44 percent, its highest level in four years.
-It showed only 36 percent wanted to leave.]
+It showed only 36 percent wanted to leave.
+[ID:nL5N0OY5EP]

 Sunday's poll was published a day after one of Cameron's senior ministers raised the prospect that unless Europe pressed on with reforms, the Conservative party could campaign for an exit in a national referendum on EU membership.